sjmduncan/rocnet-example/Readme.md

 # Load some tiles from the test dataset, encode/decode them, print compression ratio
 # and some meterics of lossiness, and visualise the original and recovered
+# Use the N and B keys to cycle through the example tiles
 python test_tile.py ./data/weights

 # Load some tiles from the test dataset, encode/decode them, print compression ratio